TEODE/openERP/README.md

-# odoo contributions
+# Odoo Custom Apps and Modules
-Custom Apps and Modules
+## Payroll localization module for Singapore